Nishil-Agarwal/Stick_Champ/README.md

 Run StickTest.java to see the implementation of JUnit Test Cases.
 Singleton Design Pattern used in Player Class as only one object was needed.
-Decorator Design Patter used in Read and Write File Methods in Streams Class to read and write from score and cherry txt files.
+Decorator Design Pattern used in Read and Write File Methods in Streams Class to read and write from score and cherry txt files.
-Avoid using Restart and Start Game Method once the Game is running.
-On first run it shows compete implementation of game.
-Though have some bugs in the implementation of Restart Button.

 Commands to run the code
 1. mvn clean javafx:run